Chairman Emeritus and Chairman, OVT Strategic Development Committee

-Shaw Hong is Chief Executive Officer of OmniVision and was one of the company's co-founders.
-He is responsible for the overall direction and vision of the company, continuously looking for new ways to grow and improve company revenues.
-Mr. Hong holds a B.S. degree in electrical engineering from Jiao Tong University in China and an M.S. degree in electrical engineering from Oregon State University.
+Shaw Hong is Chairman Emeritus of OmniVision’s Board of Directors and Chairman of OmniVision’s Strategic Development Committee and is one of the company's co-founders.
+He is continuously looking for new ways to grow and improve company revenues and company development.
+Mr. Hong holds a B.S. degree in Electrical Engineering from Jiao Tong University in China and an M.S. degree in Electrical Engineering from Oregon State University.

 Chief Financial Officer and Vice President of Finance

 Anson Chan joined OmniVision in July 2006 with more than ten years of experience in accounting and finance coupled with an additional five years in engineering.
 Appointed as Vice President of Finance in February 2007, Mr. Chan has played an integral role in leading and developing OmniVision's global finance team.
 Prior to joining OmniVision, Mr. Chan advanced to the position of Senior Manager during his nearly ten years with PricewaterhouseCoopers, LLP, where he dealt extensively with all finance functions, ranging from assurance and business advisory services to initial public offerings.
 While employed by PwC, Mr. Chan managed the OmniVision engagement team for nearly six years.
 Mr. Chan earned his MBA degree in business strategy and operations management at the University of Chicago, his B.S. in Economics at Wharton School at the University of Pennsylvania and his B.S. in Engineering at the Moore School at the University of Pennsylvania.

 Senior Vice President of Worldwide Sales and Marketing